-A strong wind gust and attractive rebates may not add up to a good deal on residential wind power.
-Several factors affect the amount of power generated by a home wind turbine.
+Thinking of going off-grid and generating your own residential wind power?
+Several factors – both mechanical and natural – will affect the amount of power generated by a home wind turbine.
 Homeowners should avoid general ratings and carefully study the potential power-generating capacity of a wind turbine on a specific site.

 Calculating the real power output of a wind turbine in watts involves multiplying the mechanical efficiency by the wind speed, air density, and rotor blade length.